 The standard plan review fee is $150 and the standard inspection fee is $190.

-If you want to request an expedited review and inspection, bring your application and all required materials to the Office of Food Protection.
+If you want to request an expedited review and inspection, please call the Office of Food Protection at (215) 685-7495.
 There is an expediting fee of $380 in addition to the standard plan review and inspection fees.
 You must have all required materials and pay by cashier’s check, money order, or credit card before the review can begin.
 Your review and inspection will be completed within 10 business days.